🇬🇧

 Frequently Asked Questions

-Yes, you can work up to 20 hours/week during term time and full-time during vacations on a student visa.
+Yes, international students can work up to 20 hours per week during term time and full-time during holidays.

 Ready to Study in United Kingdom?